How to create systemic change across the cocoa sector in Côte d’Ivoire

 The next steps towards a more professional cocoa sector

 The first step towards increasing the professionalism of any agribusiness is understanding its current standing.
 This can best be done through a SCOPEinsight assessment.
 Our data-driven assessment tools are standardized and aligned with the IWA29, and they have already been used in Côte d’Ivoire to significant effect.
-Since 2016, we have conducted more than 1000 assessments in Côte d’Ivoire.
-Many of these assessments have been linked to external projects which have seen great success.

 We worked with the global NGO TechnoServe on the Pro-Planteurs project, where every single assessed agribusiness saw significant improvement.
 The number of professional agribusinesses tripled, and incomes increased by 28%.
 The average SCOPE score of the agribusinesses in the project exceeded the average performance of other agribusinesses we’ve assessed in both Côte d’Ivoire and the entire region.
 The Pro-Planteurs project was so successful overall that the project timeline was extended by an additional five years so that the project could have greater impact.